 A litigator with more than 20 years of experience, T.H.
-Lyda concentrates his practice in occupational disease, toxic tort/environmental and products liability litigation, as well as entertainment law.
+Lyda concentrates his practice in occupational disease, toxic tort/environmental and products liability litigation.
 He also serves on Burns White’s Executive Committee.

 As Chair of the Environmental Group, T.H. handles the defense of DEP and EPA citations, notices of violation, and any ensuing litigation.
 He is a preferred provider of regulatory services for the National Association of Chemical Distributors.
 T.H. has also litigated numerous environmental and personal injury cases on behalf of manufacturers and distributors, including claims of brain damage, pulmonary disease, and various cancers due to alleged chemical and toxic exposure.
 He currently represents clients in class action matters relating to the accidental release of hazardous substances, and has successfully defended environmental and personal injury cases at trial.
 T.H. has also been involved in commercial litigation involving breach of contract.